Copyright © 2000-2014 Dan Brickley and Libby Miller

 The evolution of FOAF is best considered in terms of the stability of individual vocabulary terms, rather than the specification as a whole.
 As terms stabilise in usage and documentation, they progress through the categories 'unstable', 'testing' and 'stable'.
 Older terms are marked 'archaic' which allows the possibility of older forms to become modern again.

 The properties and types defined here provide some basic useful concepts for use in FOAF descriptions.
 Other vocabulary (eg. the Dublin Core metadata elements for simple bibliographic description), RSS 1.0 etc can also be mixed in with FOAF terms, as can local extensions.
 FOAF is designed to be extended.
-The FoafVocab page in the FOAF wiki lists a number of extension vocabularies that are particularly applicable to use with FOAF.

 If you publish a FOAF self-description (eg. using foaf-a-matic)